-Use the above outlined Day 1 as a guide of what to see in Lisbon in one day.
+Use the above outlined Day 1 of our 3 Day Lisbon Itinerary as a guide of what to see in Lisbon in one day.
 For a more ambitious Lisbon 1-Day Itinerary, take a morning walking tour, visit Belem mid-day and be back in Alfama by late afternoon to finish out your day.

 Lisbon Itinerary 2 Days

 With 2 days in Lisbon it is possible to see a lot of the city!
 We recommend following Days 1 and 2 of our 3-Day Lisbon Itinerary.
 However, if you want to squeeze a few more things to see in Lisbon in 2 days, it is possible.

 Lisbon Itinerary 4 Days

 With 4 days in Lisbon you will have plenty of time to see the city sights and go on one of the Lisbon trips to nearby destinations.

 Lisbon Itinerary 5 Days

 Follow our above recommendation of what to see in Lisbon in 4 days, then on the last day set off on an adventure to the south to visit the beaches of Costa da Caparica, the town of Sesimbra and the Arrabida Park.

 Lisbon Itinerary 6 Days

-We recommend following the above recommendations in our Lisbon 5-Day Itinerary – and then on the last day get to know a specific district a little bit better.
-Revisit a neighborhood, have a picnic in the park, go to a museum, tour more churches and sip wine at a café.
+We recommend following the above recommendations in our Lisbon 5-Day Itinerary – and then on the last day step out onto the streets of one of the city’s districts.
+You could revisit a favorite neighborhood, have a picnic in the park, go to a museum, tour more churches and sip wine at a cafe.